- Undergraduate Education

 - Making Connections through Foundational Knowledge: Making connections among disciplines is enhanced by the foundational knowledge gained in the Core Components.
 Skills learned in one discipline can serve as a basis for exploring another area of study.
 For example, developing mathematical skills prepares for quantitative study in any field of knowledge.
 Acquiring an understanding of the process of scientific inquiry enhances the ability to evaluate and solve problems effectively in many different contexts.
 Acquisition of proficiency in a second language and development of cultural awareness provide access to information and ideas in other fields of endeavor.

 - Bridging the Disciplines: The Core also offers students opportunities for bridging disciplines through the selection of courses to match their interests.
 Connecting a course of the Core with other courses from different disciplines broadens students’ understanding of the relationship among areas of study.
-Linking courses in this way also enhances opportunities for students to round out their education further by preparing a double Major, Minor, or Certificate in a second field of concentration.
+Linking courses in this way also enhances opportunities for students to round out their education further by preparing a double Major or Minor in a second field of concentration.

 Below are some recent examples of how students made some of these connections with different components of the Core Curriculum: